Naval Health Clinic New England: Naval Hospital Newport

 In 1918, during World War I, the hospital expanded in size from 100 beds to 1000 beds, and increased its Nurse Corps staff from 15 to 62.
 Nurses received training at the hospital prior to deployment.
 Additionally, lessons in French were offered.
 An old cruiser, USS Newark, was used as an annex and quarantine hulk at the hospital for some time.

 In 1991, rather than renovate the now 78 year old hospital building, the Navy decided to move inpatient care to civilian hospitals in Newport.
-Naval Hospital Newport was used as until 1997.
+Naval Hospital Newport was used until 1997.
 Following that, the clinics were moved to the current medical campus directly north of the old hospital.
 In February 2010, the Department of Defense declared the hospital site to be surplus.
 On September 28, 2016, the City council of Newport, RI voted to re-purpose the waterfront land at the Naval Hospital site as a public park.